QuickBooks HelpQuickBooksHelpIntuit

 Vacation accrual In QuickBooks Online Payroll FAQ

 Here are answers to some frequently asked questions (FAQs) about vacation accrual.
+Questions answered include:

-There are four different ways you can accrue vacation in Payroll.
+There are 4 different ways you can accrue vacation in Payroll.
 Below is a summary of how the vacation dollar amounts and hours are accrued accordingly.
 Let’s assume the employee earns vacation at a rate of 4% up to 80 hours each year:

 Accrue policyAmount earnedHours earned